HP Laptop Repair Cost UK 2026 — Complete Price Guide

 How we diagnose before you commit

-This matters most on the jobs where the symptom is ambiguous.
-An HP that "won't charge" might be a dead charger cable (free to rule out at home), a worn USB-C port, a torn board pad on a barrel-jack Pavilion, or a failed charging IC on the motherboard — each a different repair at a different price.
-We tell you which one it actually is before you spend anything.
-See our charging port & DC jack guide for the full breakdown.
+That care pays off most when the symptom could mean five different things.
+An HP that "won't charge" might be nothing worse than a failed charger cable — free to rule out before you post — or it could be a worn USB-C connector on a Spectre, a barrel-jack socket whose pads have torn away on an older Pavilion, or a charging IC that has failed on the motherboard itself.
+Each is a separate repair at a separate price, and we confirm which one it genuinely is before you commit a penny.
+Our charging port & DC jack guide walks through the full breakdown.

 celltech vs the HP service depot

-celltech publishes the price first, repairs the component instead of the board where it makes sense (preserving your data on most HP laptops), and underwrites standard screen, battery, keyboard and trackpad work with a 27-month guarantee — more than double the 12 months most independents offer.
-Board-level and liquid work carries 120 days, and connector repairs carry 9 months, matched honestly to the repair type rather than a blanket figure.
-The result is usually a lower bill and a longer guarantee, with your files left where they were.
+celltech does it the other way round: the price is on the page before you book, we mend the failed component rather than swapping the whole board wherever that makes sense (so the data on most HP laptops stays put), and standard screen, battery, keyboard and trackpad work is backed for 27 months — well beyond the single year most independents stop at.
+Board-level and liquid work carries 120 days and connector repairs 9 months, each matched honestly to the kind of work rather than waved through under one blanket figure.
+The usual outcome is a smaller bill, a longer guarantee, and your files exactly where you left them.

 Genuine-grade vs aftermarket parts